BlackGoku36/BG36Notes/blogs/cg_from_scratch/Part2.md

 ### Random things

-Then I tried to optimize the code by doing random things, such making some calculation compile-time, only calculating things only one time, not making extra allocations on stack, etc. Which I haven't measure, but at best shave off 1 or 2 ms.
+Then I tried to optimize the code by doing random things, such making some calculation compile-time, only calculating things only one time, not making extra allocations on stack, etc. Which I haven't measure, but at best it shave off 1 or 2 ms.

 ---